urodriguez/uci/README.md

 * try-catch wrapping in controllers -> DONE
 * use local IIS -> DONE
 * use Jenkins -> DONE

-* implement authentication use JWT to authenticate
+* implement authentication use JWT to authenticate -> DONE

-* add auth to swagger
+* add auth to swagger -> DONE

 * implement auditing
 * implement mailing
 * implement reporting